KapriSonne/DM510-Operating-System/tutorials/README.md

 # DM501-OS
-Just some tutorials i follows from the internet to improve my C knowledge.
+Just some tutorials i follow from the internet to improve my C knowledge.